 Engineers, builders, and architects know that energy codes across Canada [i] and the United States have become increasingly rigorous.
 Nowhere is this perhaps more true than when these codes are related to the energy efficiency requirements of a new home.
 While existing homes can be retrofitted to a degree, professionals and buyers in the new home sector have a distinct advantage.
 This advantage exists because of the ability to plan and design for higher energy efficiency standards in advance.

 Incorporating energy efficient requirements into your new timber frame home isn’t a recent development at Riverbend.
 We have been designing and crafting energy efficient timber frame homes for more than 40 years.
 As a result, we have developed a number of tips that have proven to be helpful to our clients and professional partners over the decades.
 Regardless of where your home’s build site is located, we hope this article acts as a strong starting point for you as you plan your energy efficient Riverbend home.

 We previously wrote about the importance of Energy Star appliances, HVAC systems, and even simple lifestyle changes.
-And, while it’s true that certain products and habits are important opportunities for improving energy efficiency, very little is more important than your insulation.
+And, while it’s true that certain products and habits are important opportunities for planning and improving energy efficiency, very little is more important than your insulation.
 However, an important difference exists between appliances, lifestyle changes, and insulation; insulation is not an easy thing to change after your home is built.